ctdgunner/vs-code-server/README.md

 | `GIT_USER_NAME` | ` ` | Git user name for commits (optional) |
 | `GIT_USER_EMAIL` | ` ` | Git user email for commits (optional) |

+*Note: To have the timezone be Daylight Savings aware use a timezone syntax like* `America/New_York`

 ## Pre-installed Tools

 - **Git** - Version control